You’ll never run out of things to do in Jersey City

 Jersey City has no shortage of amazing outdoor activities

-One fun activity that people in Jersey City love is walking along the Hudson River Waterfront Walkway.
-This path runs along the western shore of the Hudson River, and it provides free access to the general public all day, every day.
-On the path, you can take in amazing views of Downtown Manhattan while also being able to stop at different parks along the way.
+One family fun activity that people in Jersey City love is walking along the Hudson River Waterfront Walkway.
+This boardwalk runs along the western shore of the Hudson River, and it provides free access to the general public all day, every day.
+On the path, you can take in stunning views of Downtown Manhattan while also being able to stop at different parks along the way.

 Another park that’s worth mentioning is Laurel Hill Park.
 Thanks to its prime location on the Hackensack River, you can rent a kayak or bring your own boat or canoe to ride and enjoy some aquatic adventures.
 You can also enjoy fishing, hit some balls in a batting cage, or try your skill on the cricket field.

 While you spend time in the great outdoors, we also recommend taking a self-guided tour of the city’s amazing street art.
 Unlike some cities that discourage the creation of street art, calling it graffiti, the great thing about Jersey City is that the city encourages it with the Jersey City Mural Arts Program.
 This city is filled with hundreds of “officially sanctioned” and unofficial outdoor works of art.
 Artists come from all around the world to showcase their work.
-Some of the best areas to see it include Downtown Jersey City, Grove Street, Jersey Heights, and near the Holland Tunnel.
+Some of the best areas to see it include:

 After checking out the street art in Downtown Jersey City, you may want to consider visiting what is referred to as the premier event of the season.
 Each year since 2011, the community has proudly hosted the All About Downtown Street Fair.
 Hundreds of vendors make their way to Newark Avenue between Grove Street and Coles Street for the big downtown street fair.
 You can find everything from handmade artwork and jewelry to hand-poured candles and amazing eats from all around the world.
 While this event had to be canceled due to COVID in 2020, the city plans to bring it back in 2021.